isomerpages/moe-westspringsec/_academic-excellence/Applied Learning Programme.md

 <p><strong>Focus</strong> - Advocacy on social sustainability within the community</p>
 <p>Through partnerships with Social Service Agencies and using the user-centric
-Design Thinking framework, our students developed innovative solutions to encourage address social sustainability needs of the elderly and children in the community.
-They documented their Design Thinking journey through writing of reflections, creating infographics and presentations.</p>
+Design Thinking framework, our students developed innovative solutions to address social sustainability needs of the elderly and children in the community.
+They documented their Design Thinking journey through writing of reflections, creating infographics and presentations.
+Our students also set up booths to raise awareness of the different social service agencies as part of the school's 25th anniversary celebrations.</p>
-<p>To further enhance their understanding on sustainability, our students
+<p>To further enhance their understanding on social sustainability, our students
-participated in a social sustainability-related learning journeys where they visited local businesses involved in environmental sustainability.</p>
+participated in a social sustainability-related learning journey.</p>
-<p><strong>Area of focus</strong> - Environmental waste</p>
+<p><strong>Area of focus</strong> - Social sustainability</p>
 <p><strong>Key Skills</strong> - Adaptive and inventive thinking skills, collaboration
 and communication skills</p>